Untitled Header Image

 Everyone, except leadership, needs to enter through the doors at the far end of the building.

-Teen drivers must park along the tree line on the far side of the parking lot and drive SLOWLY coming in and going out of the parking lot.
+Teen drivers must drive SLOWLY coming in and going out of the parking lot.
 Warning: sometimes there are small children in the parking lot.

 Students can only be in the designated PATH areas of the Life Center.

 Family members and siblings are welcome to come in.
-Parents are responsible for their children and must supervise, control them, and clean up after them.
+Parents are responsible for their children and must supervise/maintain appropriate behavior, and clean up after them.

 Touching or operating of room dividers is prohibited.